Working with Projects

 The 2D Representation Style option defines whether to display objects on the floor plan as vector outlines or as images.

 The Save Supplied Content option lets you choose whether to save actual objects from the standard library in your project file, or save only links to these objects in the library.
 Whatever you choose, it will not affect the way you work with the project.
-Saving objects in the project guarantees that it will not be dependent on the version of the program (the contents of the library may change by a major update).
+Saving objects in the project guarantees that it will not be dependent on the version of the app (the contents of the library may change by a major update).
 On the other hand, projects that store only links to objects can take less disk space.
 Modified and imported objects used in the project will always be saved in the project.

 The Revert to Default button restores the default settings.